Graduate and Postbaccalaureate Admission Requirements

 Priority in admission is given to residents of California.
 There is little likelihood of nonresident applicants, including international students, being admitted either to impacted majors or to those majors or programs with limited openings.

-All graduate and postbaccalaureate applicants, regardless of citizenship, whose native language is not English and whose preparatory education was principally in a language other than English must demonstrate competence in English.
-Those who do not possess a bachelor's degree from a postsecondary institution where English is the principal language of instruction must submit results of the Test of English as a Foreign Language (TOEFL), the International English Language Testing System (IELTS) or the Pearson Test of English Academic (PTE Academic).
-The TOEFL must be completed with a minimum score of 80 on the internet-based test.
-A band score of 6.5 is required for the IELTS, and a minimum score of 59 is required for the PTE Academic.
-Some programs require a higher score, and scores more than two years old are not acceptable.
-Score requirements are subject to change and you are encouraged to contact the Office of International Education for the most current information.
+All graduate and post-baccalaureate applicants, regardless of citizenship, whose native language is not English and whose preparatory education was principally in a language other than English must demonstrate competence in English.
+Those who do not possess a bachelor’s degree from a postsecondary institution where English is the principal language of instruction must provide proof of English language proficient by receiving a qualifying score on the Test of English as a Foreign Language (TOEFL), Pearson Test of English Academic (PTE Academic), or the International English Language Testing Systems (IELTS).

 An auditor is a student who enrolls in a course for informational purposes only.
 An auditor attends class sessions regularly but does not participate in the class, take examinations, or receive credit for the course.
 To qualify as an auditor, you must apply for admission (without paying the application processing fee required of credit students) and submit such transcripts as are necessary to show that you hold a baccalaureate.
 In addition, you must obtain permission of the instructor to register as an auditor in any course.
 Auditors pay the same registration fees as credit students.